skillrepos/copilot-ext/labs.md

 </br></br></br>
 **If you are opening a file and the cursor is in the file, make sure to switch back to (click in) the terminal before running commands!**

 </br></br></br>

+*NOTE: In some cases the chat may generate commands to run in the terminal that assume you are in a subdirectory or not.
+If the command as pasted in the terminal does not work, check if the relative path is correct.*
+</br></br></br>

 **Lab 1: Using Copilot For Onboarding, Explaining and Running Projects**